weidengeist/Willowbot/README.md

 #### 3.5.2 Further restrictions

-In addition to the aforementioned levels, a command can be restricted to be used by VIP users only by passing the key `needsVIP` and setting the boolean `true`.
+In addition to the aforementioned levels, a command can be restricted to be used by VIP users only by passing the key `needsVIP` and setting the boolean `True`.
 ```
 commands = {
   "^!vip( |$)" : {
     "answer"    : "I am a VIP, so only I can use this command.",
     "matchType" : "regex",
-    "needsVIP"  : true
+    "needsVIP"  : True
   }
 }
 ```
-Note: Booleans (`true` and `false`) don’t have, unlike strings, quotation marks.
+Note: Booleans (`True` and `False`) don’t have, unlike strings, quotation marks.

 If you want to build your own level system besides the roles assigned by Twitch, based upon subscription months, the keys `minSubLevel`, `subLevel`, and `maxSubLevel` are available.
 So you can determine that a minimal number of subscriptions months is needed to use certain commands (`minSubLevel`), restrict the usage to an interval of subscription months (`minSubLevel` in conjunction with `maxSubLevel`) or intend only one specific month for the command (`subLevel`).
 The values for those keys are integers, so like booleans they don’t use quotation marks in the command definition.